 As Alfredo Del Rosso's scheduled retirement date of August of 1969 approached, he began to have second thoughts about stepping down as pastor of the Church of the Nazarene in Civitavecchia, Italy.
 He attempted to talk missionary superintendent Roy Fuller into just one more year in that coastal town, suggesting that young Salvatore Scognamiglio -- who was slated to replace him -- could be put to work in another church for one year.
 Perhaps the now 79-year-old Del Rosso feared the unknowns of being completely retired.
-He was alone now; Niny was gone.
-But Roy Fuller didn't budge and kindly, but firmly, he insisted that Del Rosso step down and allow Scognamiglio to step in as planned.
+He was alone.
+His wife Niny was gone.
+But Roy Fuller didn't budge and kindly, but firmly insisted that Del Rosso step down and allow Scognamiglio to step in as planned.

-At that point Alfredo Del Rosso did not retreat to rocking-chair retirement.
+At that point, Alfredo Del Rosso did not retreat to rocking-chair retirement.
 He continued doing some translation work.
 In 1970 he wrote Roy Fuller that he had completed a thorough revision of the Nazarene Manual translation which he had done some time before.
-That particular manuscript was not, however, ever printed.
+As far as I could find out, however, that particular manuscript was never printed.

 The work of the district for which Del Rosso had laid the foundations also continued to progress.
 In 1971 two more men were ordained and that summer the district's first youth camp was conducted (the Italians had already participated in two all-Europe youth institutes).